Folium Systems

 Guide section

-• Workflow scope and intended users
+• Process scope and intended users

-• Screenshots, browser proof, and test summaries
+• Screenshots, browser validation, and test summaries

 • Known limits and blocked live actions